-- (i) the long lifetime which motor and other liability claims tend to have and which can lead to negative effects of inflation on claim amounts; - (ii) changes in traffic management and density and the increased presence of more vulnerable road users; - (iii) increased court awards arising from increased sensitivity of courts to the plight of accident victims spurred also by EU directives and "pro-victim" court/legislative tendencies in other EU jurisdictions; and - (iv) increased responsibilities of employers and business owners in the light of health and safety and consumer legislation; and - (v) the latent effect of disease claims on the employers liability and products liability portfolio - (vi) the effect of inflation on motor repair costs - (vii) the effect of natural hazards affecting comprehensive motor results.
+(i) the long lifetime which motor and other liability claims tend to have and which can lead to negative effects of inflation on claim amounts;

+(ii) changes in traffic management and density and the increased presence of more vulnerable road users;

+(iii) increased court awards arising from increased sensitivity of courts to the plight of accident victims spurred also by EU directives and "pro-victim" court/legislative tendencies in other EU jurisdictions; and

+(iv) increased responsibilities of employers and business owners in the light of health and safety and consumer legislation; and

+- (v) the latent effect of disease claims on the employers liability and products liability portfolio - (vi) the effect of inflation on motor repair costs - (vii) the effect of natural hazards affecting comprehensive motor results.

-The PCC's 2016 gross motor result remained affected by the continued spike in the frequency of bodily injury losses and underlying attritional losses on motor own damage.
+The Company's 2017 gross motor result remains affected by bodily injury losses and underlying attritional losses on motor own damage however the increases in premium rates have had a positive effect on overall results as did a lessening of the frequency and severity of bodily injury losses, particularly in the second part of the year.

-The review of Maltese law on civil damages in tort is not yet concluded and no untoward trends have been observed in legal judgements in the interim.
+In the context of the Core in particular the review of Maltese law on civil damages in tort remains unconcluded and no untoward trends have been observed in legal judgements in the interim.